DrCopyPaste/RoutinR/Readme.md

 - api export profiles can be added with individual templates for jobs to export to an external rest api
 - the application db can be exported to a folder
 - the application db can be imported and overridden from a selected file
+- setting "ExportOnStoppingTimeSheet" looks for export profiles when finishing a job, automatically exporting them to their target apis

 # Installing
 - use the msix file from github action for windows